scui24/Recipe/README.md

 ## Steps to run the the python file in the submission folder
-Step 1:Run the code under **Recipe retrieval and display** part to make preparation that you can retrive any recipe you want from the recipe website: allrecipes.com
+Step 1:Run the code under **Recipe retrieval and display** part to make preparation that you can retrive any recipe you want from the recipe website: https://www.allrecipes.com

-Step 2: run the code under **Main** part to interact with chatbot to parse recipe ingredients, Tools, methods, or Steps.
+Step 2: run the code under **Main** part to interact with chatbot to parse recipe ingredients, tools, methods, or steps.

+Test questions for six question answering goals:

+1.Recipe retrieval and display:

+2.Navigation utterances:

+3.Asking about the parameters of the current step:

+4.Simple "what is" questions:

+5.Specific "how to" questions:

+6.Vague "how to" questions: